 With the help of a major donor, we create the Lesbian Visual Arts Fund, which promotes the work of contemporary lesbian visual artists who show artistic merit and share Astraea’s commitment to visibility and social justice feminism.
 Visual Arts Fund recipients included Lydia Conklin, elaine gan, and maia cruz palileo.

 We launch a U.S. Movement Building Initiative to provide significant multi-year support to people of color LGBTQ-led organizations across the U.S.

-We merge our arts funding streams to create the Global Arts Fund, which provides support to LGBTQI artists working in multiple differences.
+We merge our arts funding streams to create the Global Arts Fund, which provides support to LGBTQI artists working in multiple disciplines.
 We have a Community Arts Panel comprised of queer and trans artists who make our funding decisions.

 In partnership with a group of young queer and trans members of Resource Generation, we start Funding Queerly, a giving circle that supports small LGBTQ community organizing groups across the U.S.